The Curse of the Werewolf: Plot

-Alfredo and Teresa raise the boy, whom they name Leon.
-Leon, cursed by the evil circumstances of his conception and by his Christmas Day birth, is soon revealed to be a werewolf.
-An early hunting incident gives him a taste for blood, which he struggles to overcome.
-Soon, a number of goats are found dead, and a herder's dog is blamed.
+Alfredo and Teresa raise the baby, whom they name Leon.
+Leon, cursed by the circumstances of his conception and by his Christmas Day birth, is a werewolf.
+A number of goats are found dead, their throats torn out, and Pepe Valiente, the watchman, fires a shot at what he believes to be a wolf.
+The next morning Teresa extracts a bullet from Leon, but he denies having gone out, having no memory of his doings as a werewolf.
+However, when Alfredo presses him, he recounts how on his first hunting trip he started licking a dead squirrel out of compassion and found he had a taste for blood.

+Alfredo consults his priest, who concludes that Leon is a werewolf due to an evil spirit that has been with him since birth.
+Only by Leon loving others and being loved in return can the spirit be kept at bay.
+Alfredo resolves to give Leon all the love he needs, and installs steel bars on Leon's bedroom window to keep him from getting out again.
+The werewolf transformations cease, and a herder Dominique's dog is blamed for the earlier killings.

 Thirteen years later, Leon leaves home to seek work at the Gomez vineyard.
 The vintner, Don Fernando, sets Leon to work in the wine cellar with Jose Amadeo, who becomes Leon's friend.
-Leon falls in love with Fernando's daughter, Cristina, and becomes despondent at the seeming impossibility of marrying her.
-He allows Jose to take him to a nearby brothel, where he transforms and kills Vera, one of the girls.
-He also kills Jose, before returning to Alfredo's house.
-Too late, he learns that Cristina's loving presence prevents his transformation; he is about to run away with her when he is arrested and jailed on suspicion of murder.
-He begs to be executed before he changes again, but the mayor does not believe him.
+Leon falls in love with Fernando's daughter, Cristina, who is betrothed to a nobleman.
+He carries on a love affair with her and attempts to persuade her to elope with him, but unwilling to leave her home, she refuses him.
+Despondent, Leon goes with Jose to a nearby brothel.
+He transforms and kills Vera, one of the girls, and Jose, before returning to Alfredo's house.

+Alfredo and the priest fill Leon in on his werewolf nature.
+Certain that Cristina's love can prevent his transformation, he makes a last appeal for her to elope with him, and this time she agrees.
+While Cristina is packing, Leon is arrested on suspicion of murder due to his clothes having been found at the scene.
+He begs to be released and entrusted to the care of a monastery before he changes again, but the mayor Don Enrique does not believe him after Cristina fails to corroborate his story, not having been told he is a werewolf.
+Giving up hope, Leon urges Alfredo to use the silver bullet which Pepe made from a crucifix blessed by an archbishop in response to his childhood killings.
 His wolf nature rising to the surface, he breaks out of his cell, killing an old soak and the gaoler.
-Shocked and disgusted by his appearance, the local people summon his adoptive father, who has obtained a silver bullet made from a crucifix blessed by an archbishop.
-Though torn with grief, Alfredo shoots Leon dead, and tearfully covers his body with a cloak.
+The local people pursue Leon with torches but are unable to bring him down.
+Though torn with grief, Alfredo loads the silver bullet, shoots Leon dead, and tearfully covers his body with a cloak.